bfriesen/RandomSkunk.Results/RandomSkunk.Results.AspNetCore/README.md

 ## IActionResult extension methods

 This library defines extension methods to convert each result type - `Result`, `Result<T>`, and `Maybe<T>` - directly into an equivalent `IActionResult`.
 For `Fail` results of any type, the error is converted to a `ProblemDetails` object (as described below) and used as the content of the returned action result; its HTTP status code comes from the error's error code.
-For `Success` results of type `Result<T>` and `Some` results of type `Maybe<T>`, the value is used as the content of the returned action result which has a `200 OK` status code.
-The HTTP status code to use for `Success` and `Some` results can be customized by providing the optional parameter in the `ToActionResult()` extension method.
+For `Success` results of type `Result<T>` and `Maybe<T>`, the value is used as the content of the returned action result which has a `200 OK` status code.
+The HTTP status code to use for `Success` results can be customized by providing the optional parameter in the `ToActionResult()` extension method.

 ```c#
 // Result